How to recognize and avoid phishing scams

 What to do if you suspect phishing

-Scammers will bulk-send one generic message to a bunch of numbers or emails in the hopes that some of the recipients will fall for their trap.
+Scammers will bulk-send one generic message to a bunch of numbers or emails in the hopes that at least some of the recipients will fall for their trap.
 They don’t know for sure if everyone receiving the message even uses the service that they’re disguising themselves as.
 This is the easiest way to avoid a phishing scam: know what services you use and ignore any messages from businesses that you do not subscribe to.

 - Check the email address the message was sent from.
 If the email doesn’t come from the company’s official domain name or seems phishy, it’s probably a fake.